 Inclement Weather Protocols and Procedures

-Whenever possible, District 86, District 99 in Downers Grove and the elementary districts that feed into our schools will seek to make and communicate decisions about weather-related closings the night before.
-This will include notifying stakeholders if the forecast or conditions warrant additional monitoring prior to making a final decision.
+District 86, the elementary districts that feed into our schools and District 99 in Downers Grove typically discuss and collaborate on changes to the school day when there is a potential for inclement weather.
+These efforts include notifying stakeholders if the forecast or conditions warrant additional monitoring prior to making a final decision.
 If the forecast changes or conditions deteriorate overnight, we will let people know about the status of school no later than 5:30 a.m. the next day.
-Barring any unusual or unforeseen circumstances (e.g., a significant change in temperature), a decision to close our buildings will not be rescinded.
-This decision will also apply to any before or after-school activities unless you or your child is notified by a coach or sponsor that they have received permission from the building administration to proceed with an activity as planned/scheduled.
+Barring any unusual or unforeseen circumstances (e.g., a significant change in temperature), a decision to implement an E-learning Day will not be rescinded.

-If we close our schools due to inclement weather, we will implement an Emergency Weather Learning (E-learning) Day for students and staff.
-On these days, students will engage in asynchronous learning from home during which they will complete coursework that will serve as an extension of what was already done in class, or act as a bridge to the next day’s lesson.
+On E-Learning Days, students will engage in asynchronous learning from home during which they will complete coursework that will serve as an extension of what was already done in class, or act as a bridge to the next day’s lesson.
 Teachers will post assignments on Canvas by 9 a.m., and students will be required to check in to each class via a Google form prior to 1 p.m.
 You can access a video about what the E-learning Day experience will be like for students by visiting https://bit.ly/3DCnsdx.
 You can also access a frequently asked questions document about these days by visiting https://bit.ly/3lHP6j0.
 This document includes information about attendance, assignments, dealing with possible technical issues and accommodations for students with special needs.